JSMassmann/jsmassmann.github.io/index.md

 - Programming.
 I know Python, JavaScript, C++, C# and Go.
 I have also dabbled in ASM.
 - All other sciences, but I don't know them at such a high level as I do maths and CS.
 - The great video game Celeste.
 - Listening to music.
-I have extremely eclectic tastes.
+I have extremely eclectic tastes, recently I've really liked the "Hamilton" soundtrack.

 # Other somewhat extraneous facts